Zachatoo/zach-young-dot-dev-content/snippets/templater.md

 We can pass in a format, offset, reference, and reference format to [tp.date.now](https://silentvoid13.github.io/Templater/internal-functions/internal-modules/date-module.html#tpdatenowformat-string--yyyy-mm-dd-offset-numberstring-reference-string-reference_format-string) to create links to yesterday and tomorrow relative to the active daily note, instead of being relative to the actual current date.

+Though this does work, I personally prefer dynamic links using dataview, which I have documented [here](/snippets/dataview#get-links-to-previous-and-next-daily-notes).

 ```js title="daily-note-template.md"
 [[<% tp.date.now("YYYY-MM-DD", -1, tp.file.title, "YYYY-MM-DD") %>|yesterday]]